egh/xjslt/README.md

 - `xjslt jats-html.xsl <(curl -s https://jats.nlm.nih.gov/publishing/tag-library/1.1/FullArticleSamples/bmj_sample.xml)`

 # Compilation examples
 XJSLT can compile XSLT stylesheets into executable JavaScript code, which can then be deployed to various platforms that support JavaScript, including the browser, NodeJS, and potentially other JavaScript runtimes.
 The following are some examples of how to do this for the browser, google cloud functions, and cloudflare edge functions.
+Note that this compiled `.js` may need to be recompiled if the xjslt version changes.

 ## In the browser
 - `xjslt compile --web jats-html.xsl examples/html/transform.js`
 - Open `examples/html/example.html` (will load the generated `transform.js` file)

+## For reuse in the command line
+- `xjslt compile jats-html.xsl`
+- `xjslt transform.js <(curl -s https://jats.nlm.nih.gov/publishing/tag-library/1.1/FullArticleSamples/bmj_sample.xml)`

 ## In a google cloud function
 - `xjslt compile jats-html.xsl examples/google-cloud/transform.js`